Why unique business names are so Important

 Jeff Bezos founded Amazon.com to be the “everything store.”
 He selected the name “Amazon” because it was a place that was perceived as exotic and different.
 The Amazon River is the largest river in the world, and Bezos planned to make his store the biggest in the world.

-Amazon is a great company name, because it’s experiential.
-The word has nothing to do with retail and ecommerce, which makes it more memorable.
+Amazon is a great company name because it’s experiential.
+The word has nothing to do with retail and e-commerce, which makes it more memorable.

 Apple may be one of the most recognized companies in the world, but that doesn’t take away from the fact that Apple is a great brand name.

 Apple is another experiential brand name.
 It’s fun to say, because of the double hard consonants, ap-ple.
 It also is clearly articulated with a simple illustration, the Apple logo.
+As far as unique business names, this is a great example.

 BlackBerry was a great brand, and its keyboard was one of its defining features.
 People loved their BlackBerry keyboards, and many resisted going to iPhone and Android because those devices lacked a keyboard.